bioconda/bioconda-recipes/docs/source/faqs.rst

 -------------------------------------------

 - Submit a pull request with a new recipe or an updated recipe
-- Travis-CI automatically builds and tests the changed recipe[s] using conda-build.
+- Circle CI automatically builds and tests the changed recipe[s] using conda-build.
 Test results are shown on the PR.
 - If tests fail, push changes to PR until they pass.
 - Once tests pass, merge into master branch
-- Travis-CI tests again, but this time after testing the built packages are uploaded to the bioconda channel on anaconda.org
+- Circle CI tests again, but this time after testing the built packages are uploaded to the bioconda channel on anaconda.org.
 - Users can now install the package just like any other conda package with `conda install`.